 They make auto loans to people who have the worst credit histories.
 You have defaulted a number of times, you’ve not paid your bills a number of times.
 And the interest rates are very high.
 The interest rates might be in the 20-odd percent rate or 30-odd percent rate.

 And also what they’ve done is that the cars, when Credit Acceptance gives you a car, they put a device in the car, which would basically allow them to stop the car from functioning remotely.
 They could control remotely to basically turn off the vehicle.
 It could not be driven again.
 When their payment doesn’t show up on time, the car stops working.
 And then the person calls, and then they say, we didn’t get your payment.
 The payment arrives, and the car is working again.

 Credit Acceptance has also got an interesting model where they work with car dealerships and they make them put skin in the game.
 They own part of the note on the car.
 Basically, the loan, which may be similar to the one offered on RadCred, is made partially by the auto dealership and partially by Credit Acceptance.
-And they’ve been able to work this system where it’s incredibly profitable to get the money fast using this guide.
+And they’ve been able to work with this system, where it’s incredibly profitable to get the money fast using this guide.